 Before using ganciclovir eye gel

-To make sure this is the right treatment for you, before you start using ganciclovir it is important that your doctor knows:
+To make sure that this is the right treatment for you, before you start using ganciclovir eye gel it is important that your doctor knows:

 - If you are pregnant or breast-feeding.

 - If you have ever had an allergic reaction to a medicine or to another eye product.

 - If you are taking any medicines, or using any other eye drops/ointment.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 Before you start the treatment, read the manufacturer's printed information leaflet from the pack.
 It will give you more information about ganciclovir and will provide you with a full list of side-effects which you could experience from using the gel.
 If your eyes have an obvious discharge or 'crust', it can help if you bathe them with cool clean water before you use the gel.